badsyntax/express-project-boilerplate/README.md

 ## Grunt tasks

-Run `grunt` to run all grunt tasks.
+Run `grunt` to run the default grunt tasks.

+All grunt tasks:

 * grunt watch (for watching and compiling your sass files)
 * grunt test